On the Landscape of One-hidden-layer Sparse Networks and Beyond: Conclusion

 \section{Conclusion}

-We have investigated the landscape of sparse networks for a few scenarios.
-For a sparse linear network, we show that spurious strict minima exist, which is in sharp contrast to dense linear networks where no spurious minima exist.
-For a sparse non-linear network with a dense final layer, there is no difference in terms of spurious valleys.
-We show that spurious valleys can exist for networks with both sparse layers.
-Together, these results do reveal the negative impact of sparsity on the loss landscape of neural nets.
-Future research directions include providing sufficient conditions for sparse non-linear networks to have benign landscape, and analyzing the optimization trajectory of gradient descent methods.
+We have investigated the landscape of sparse networks for several scenarios.
+For a sparse linear network with a dense final layer, we have shown that under some specific structures there are no spurious valleys.
+For a sparse non-linear network with a dense wide final layer, there is no difference with the dense case in terms of spurious valleys.
+Finally, we have shown that spurious valleys can exist for networks with both sparse layers.
+These results do reveal the negative impact of sparsity on the loss landscape of neural nets.
+Future research directions include providing more necessary conditions for sparse non-linear networks to have a benign landscape, and analyzing the optimization trajectory under popular gradient descent methods when applied to sparse networks.